ChatKitty/chatkitty-api-docs/source/includes/_platform_errors.md

 The Platform API may return any of these HTTP error codes
 </aside>

-The Kittn API uses the following error codes:
+The ChatKitty Platform API uses the following error codes:

 Error Code | Meaning